About us

 FAQ

-• We recommend parking on Colorado Blvd, or on the north side of Colorado (on one of the side streets).
-We kindly ask guests not to park on Loleta Ave (south of Colorado) as there is a high risk of being ticketed and towed.
+Little Beast recommends parking on Colorado Blvd, or on the north side of Colorado (on one of the side streets).
+We kindly ask guests to NOT park on Loleta Ave (south of Colorado) as there is a high risk of being ticketed and towed.

-• At this time, we do not offer digital gift cards.
-However, we sell Little Beast gift cards in-house, and we’re always delighted to remotely process gift card transactions.
+Little Beast gift cards are available to purchase in-house, and we’re always delighted to remotely process gift card transactions.
+At this time, we do not offer digital gift cards.

-To order a gift card remotely, please call us at (323) 341-5899, and we will safely store your gift card until you dine with us or pick-up in person.
+To order a gift card remotely, please call us during business hours at (323) 341-5899.
+We will safely store your gift card until you dine with us or pick-up your gift card in person.

-• While we always recommend making a reservation to ensure a spot, walk-in guests are always welcome.
-Please note that seating availability and preferences will vary based on our capacity and number of existing reservations.
+While we always recommend making a reservation to ensure a spot, walk-in guests are always welcome.
+Seating availability may vary based on our capacity and number of existing reservations.

 Meet the owners: